tefra/xsdata/README.rst

 xsData is a complete XML data binding library for python allowing developers to access and use XML documents as simple objects rather than using DOM.

-It ships with a code generator for XML Schema definitions and WSDL 1.1 with SOAP 1.1 bindings.
+It ships with a code generator for XML schemas, WSDL definitions or directly from XML documents.
 It produces simple dataclasses with type hints in order to reduce the learning curve for users that have to write the binding models manually.

 The included xml parser and serializer are highly optimized and adaptable with handlers based on native python and lxml.
 The parser configuration offers the ability to skip